JaviBravoPerucho/Project-CloudAndBigData/README.md

 ## Need for Big Data processing and Cloud Computing.
 I need to collect a lot of data about NBA players and seasons to classify players and analyze their performance through the years.
 I will use a database from Kaggle that has 2.35 GB, and to manipulate it I will use Spark dataframes.
-It takes a lot of time to process such a big database with information about each basketball game and each player, so using resources from Cloud Computing like Dataproc clusters and Cloud storage buckets will help me do it faster.
+It takes a lot of time to process such a big database with information about each basketball game and each player, so using resources from Cloud Computing like Dataproc clusters and Cloud Storage buckets will help me do it faster.

 ## Description of the data: Where does it come from?
 How was it acquired?
 What does it mean?
 What format is it?
 How big is it (1 GB minimum)?
-It is an database from Kaggle which contains information about 30 teams, 4800+ players and 65000+ games (every game since the NBA started).
+It is a database from Kaggle which contains information about 30 teams, 4800+ players and 65000+ games.
 Its size  is 2.35 GB and it contains 11 tables in csv format: common_player_info, draft_combine_stats, draft_history, game, game_info, game_summary, inactive_players, line_score, officials, other_stats and play_by_play.
 However, the only table with information about the actual games is the play-by-play one, so I will use that one.
 It's the biggest table as it contains every play from each game, it has 2.2 GB of data.
 The game_id column seems to codify like this: XXXYYZZZZ where YY is the year of the season, so it seems that the data collected goes from 1996 to 2022.

 ## Description of the application, programming model(s), platform and infrastructure.
 The analysis is performed using the Apache Spark framework, leveraging distributed computing to process large datasets efficiently.
 The data is loaded